 Why Does the Tax Year Start in April in the UK?

 The UK tax year starts in April because of a change of calendars over 250 years ago.
-England originally used the Julian calendar and the tax year started on the 25th of March.
+The tax year originally started on the 25th of March.
 This used to be New Year’s Day, believe it or not!

 However, there was a small problem with the Julian calendar – it was 11.5 minutes longer than a solar year!
 Over time, this seemingly insignificant time difference added up, until eventually England was 11 full days out of sync with the solar calendar.